 If you are just visiting Cyprus, you may want to rent a car to visit other parts of the island.
 Your travel agent may arrange this; alternatively, it is usually possible to book at car when you arrive at the airport.
 However it is usually much better value to ask one of the locals for a recommendation.
-There are many small hire companies who charge around 30 euros per day (more in high season) for a three-day hire, and inevitably some are better than others.
+There are many small hire companies who charge around 30 euros per day (more in high season) for a three-day hire.
+Inevitably some companies – and some cars in Cyprus – are better than others.

 Importing a car to Cyprus

 Importing a car is possible, but complicated and expensive if you want to keep it in the country for more than three months.
 You will have to undergo a series of registration processes, which various officials will interpret differently!
 You will also have to pay significant fees.
 However, as the price of new cars in Cyprus can be high, it may be worth doing despite transport and import fees.

 Cyprus has left-side driving.
 So cars from mainland Europe or elsewhere with right-side driving would need to have the steering changed to the other side before being allowed to register the car for long-term usage.

 Buying a car is relatively easy in Cyprus, although the quality is variable.
 You will find many showrooms with salesmen more than willing to sell you a car, either new or second-hand.
 If you are knowledgeable and ask the right questions, you may well find a good bargain.
 You may even be able to negotiate a better price than the one on offer.
 Make sure they offer a warranty, and that they let you have a reasonable test drive.